Models

 Model parameters

-Access ISP fees (USD per Mbps per year) 24
+an_isp_fees_one_mbps_p2area Annual ISP fees (USD per Mbps per year) 24 Yes

-Annual traffic fee (USD per Mbps per year) 12
+an_traffic_fees_one_mbps_p2area Annual traffic fees (USD per Mbps per year) 0 Yes

 p2area